 The multi-needs program serves students with significant physical, medical and/or intellectual disabilities.
 The program focus is in the areas of communication, independent living skills, leisure skills, functional academics, fine/gross motor skills, and social skills.
 Goals and expectations are individualized for each student depending on their needs, abilities, and IEP goals.

-Maine Township Transition Program
+Maine Township Transition Program (East)

 We are an educational community dedicated to transitioning young adults with diverse abilities into adulthood.
 The program is designed to further the educational opportunities of District 207 students in special education who have completed the requirements for their high school diploma and need assistance transitioning from high school to adult life.

 - Promote independence in transitioning to adult living activities.

 - Introduce students to vocational experiences and increase independent living skills.